tv-share/tv-react-module-boilerplate/README.md

 ```
 Now that looks right!

-Just one **point of attention** when upgrading snapshots, a jest docs puts it:
+Just one **point of attention** when updating snapshots, a jest documentation puts it:
->This will re-generate snapshot artifacts for all failing snapshot tests.
-If we had any additional failing snapshot tests due to an unintentional bug, we would need to fix the bug before re-generating snapshots to avoid recording snapshots of the buggy behavior.
+>This [jest tests/ --updateSnapshot] will re-generate snapshot artifacts for all failing snapshot tests. **If we had any additional failing snapshot tests due to an unintentional bug, we would need to fix the bug before re-generating snapshots to avoid recording snapshots of the buggy behavior**.

 [Here](./tests/) in this boilerplate you can find a full example of a snapshot test and the respective .snap file created for our Example.js component.